sylvielamythepaut/services-hackathon/README.md

 ### Build the worker images

 Detailed instructions in each worker directory.
-In a nutshell, the command
+In a nutshell:

     $ ./build hello

-will build both Debian and CentOS 7 images for worker `hello`.

 ### Running the worker images